 Price to Book Ratio (P/B)

 Price to Book Ratio (P/B) is calculated by dividing the current price of the stock by the latest quarter’s book value per share.
 P/B ratio is an indication of how much shareholders are paying for the net assets of a company.
 Generally, a lower P/B ratio could mean that the stock is undervalued, but again the definition of lower varies from sector to sector.

 Price to Book Ratio = (Price per Share)/( Book Value per Share)

 Debt to Equity Ratio

 The debt-to-equity ratio measures the relationship between the amount of capital that has been borrowed (i.e. debt) and the amount of capital contributed by shareholders (i.e. equity).
-Generally, as a firm’s debt-to-equity ratio increases, it becomes more risky A lower debt-to-equity number means that a company is using less leverage and has a stronger equity position.
+Generally, as a firm’s debt-to-equity ratio increases, it becomes riskier A lower debt-to-equity number means that a company is using less leverage and has a stronger equity position.

 Debt to Equity Ratio =(Total Liabilities)/(Total Shareholder Equity)

-As a thumb of rule, companies with debt-to-equity ratio more than 1 are risky and should be considered carefully before investing.
+As a thumb of rule, companies with a debt-to-equity ratio more than 1 are risky and should be considered carefully before investing.

 Return on Equity (ROE)

 Return on equity (ROE) is the amount of net income returned as a percentage of shareholders equity.
-ROE measures a corporation’s profitability by revealing how much profit a company generates with the money shareholders have invested.
+ROE measures a corporation’s profitability by revealing how much profit a company generates with the money shareholders has invested.
 In other words, ROE tells you how good a company is at rewarding its shareholders for their investment.